EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Religion/OldGods.md

 #### Kord, the Fury Bear
 Kord is a red-furred giant bear with a burning skull for its head, he walks upright and at times carries a massive greataxe into battle.
 Kord is the patron of warriors and berserkers, drawing his power from the fury of battle, murder, and senseless violence.

-Followers of Kord sacrifice captured warriors as offerings for the god of war.
+Followers of Kord sacrifice captured warriors as offerings to the god of war.

 #### Namire, the Trickster Fox